Chapter 5:

 The roaring and thumping from the forest has stopped.
 Or maybe I just can’t hear it anymore.

 Silence.
-Nothing emerged from the treeline.
+Nothing emerges from the treeline.

 "The immediate danger seems to have passed."

 As the minutes tick by and the monster continues to not appear, the terror begins to subside, leaving behind the reality of my situation.
-I am alone, injured, in a world I don’t understand, with no food, no shelter, and no idea what to do next.

 This is the moment.

-The point where the old me curls into a ball and surrenders to despair.
-The point where the crushing weight returns.
-But it doesn’t.
-Instead, beneath the pain and the fear, is the quiet stubborn resolution forged in that sea of corporeal emotions.
+Instead, beneath the pain and the fear, is the quiet stubborn resolution forged in that sea of corporeal consciousness.
 I asked for a chance to be brave.
 This is it.

-“Ok” I think, catching my breath.
+"Ok" I think, finally catching my breath.

 "Hi, I seem to be lost?
 Can you help me?"

 No that’s not it, it sounds like something a skinwalker would say.
 And it’s too vague, every follow up question is a potential landmine.
-One wrong answer and the mask of a simple lost traveller will shatter.
+One wrong answer and the mask of a simple lost traveler will shatter.

 But it is also the ultimate vulnerability.
 An amnesiac is a liability, a problem, and in a world that might be harsh and unforgiving, a problem is often quickly resolved.

 I’d also be completely at the mercy of the first person I meet, with no agency of my own.
 They could be kind, or they could see a blank slate to exploit, a free servant, or worse.
-No, I need my wits.
-I can’t afford to pretend they’re gone.

 I guess I could just try telling the truth?